Render realistic images from 3D models in IRONCAD (Part 1 of 2)

 Perspective IC

-To make good use of the GI lighting, we recommend that you also switch off all other light sources to start with.
+To make good use of GI lighting, we also recommend turning off all other light sources to begin with.
 It is better to start with a global light and then work your way forward with additional light sources.
-The preset light sources in the scene will cast harsh shadows and other unexpected effects.
-Below we have an image with GI and extra light sources, here we see for example that the light coming from the front is too bright.
-As mentioned start by turning off all other light sources at first and then experiment with extra light.
+The preset light sources in the scene will cast sharp shadows and other unexpected effects.

 Lightsource